SirWhiskas/projects/javascript/phaser3-rpg/readme.md

 npm run start
 ```

+## Assets
+Within the project root, add a `public/assets` folder to store all of the game art and images.
+To prevent the possibility of redistributing game art without the proper license to a public repository, the assets folder will be included within the `.gitignore` file.

 ## Publishing Build
 Parcel will bundle everything up in an optimized build that's suitable for a production environment.
 Just run this:
 ```